 Don't worry about overwriting your existing password!
-If something goes wrong, Bitwarden maintains a Password History of the last 5 passwords for every login:
+If something goes wrong, Bitwarden maintains a Password History of the last five passwords for every login:

-Once you Save the password change, you're finished!
+Once you Save the password change, you are finished!

 Download Authy on your mobile device.

-In your web vault, select the profile icon and choose Account Settings from the dropdown:
+In your web vault, select the profile icon and choose Account Settings from the dropdown menu:

 From the Account Settings menu, select the Security page and the Two-step Login tab.

 Locate the Authenticator App option and select Manage:

 You'll be prompted to enter your master password to continue.